RodZill4/material-maker/material_maker/doc/material_nodes.rst

 * Specify if the current export target should be stored in the material or as a separate file (this option is only available for default material types)

-* Save the current export target to a file
+* Save the current export target to a file.
+Files saved using this option can be loaded using the load button of the Export Editor, or installed by dropping the file into the Material Maker application window

 * Duplicate the current export target